Service Engine Status Check (Service Check)

 Description

 This service check monitors multiple aspects of a service engine.
-These are listed below, then explained further down.
+They are listed below and explained further down.

 • Minimum resource sizing requirements